andydurette/andys-recipes-backend-sandbox/README.md

 This is an ongoing build project where features are still being added.

-Features, check marks are done, crosses are features yet to be added
+Features, check marks are done, crosses are features yet to be added or implemented to a satisfactory level of completeness

 - Authentication and Authorization, kept only to myself to avoid AWS costs. ✅
 - Ability to create recipes inside the app via a GUI✅